 Added on 14 Jan 2026 · The New York Times · Ideas

 The NYT scrabbles together a glossary of terms orbiting the concept of artificial intelligence, leaving a lot out but gathering just enough to be useful.
+Archived.

 💡︎ She Wanted to Save the World From A.I.
 Then the Killings Started.